 Make sure to define the roles and responsibilities and have a clear data breach notification procedure.

 Rights of Individuals: The new legislation gives the customers more visibility and governance on their personal data with the complete respect of the following rights: right to withdraw consent, right to access, right to data portability right to object to automated decision making, including profiling and the right not to be discriminated.

 Make sure to review your data collection and management process and include this step prior to any project (privacy by design).

 Transfer of personal data outside the DIFC: With the DPL, companies are still allowed to transfer data cross the territory if the destination country’s data security level in place is aligned to the word class data regulations.

 Audit your partnerships, review all commercial agreements and employee’s contracts and how this data is processed.

-With the DPL’s ‘right to be forgotten’, organizations should not be keeping personal information for any longer than necessary and they must delete or remove the information at the owner’s request.
+Information destruction: With the DPL’s ‘right to be forgotten’, organisations should not be keeping personal information for any longer than necessary and they must delete or remove the information at the owner’s request.